AdobeDocs/journey-optimizer.en/help/using/push/create-push.md

     ![](assets/push_create_1.png)

-1. Provide basic information on your message (label, description, category), then choose the message surface to use.
-The **[!UICONTROL Surface]** field is pre-filled, by default, with the last surface used for that channel by the user.
+1. Provide basic information on your message (label, description, category), then choose the message configuration to use.

     ![](assets/push_create_2.png)